ntsh-oni/NeigeEngine/docs/scripting.md

 - **setWindowSize**(*int width, int height*) : Sets the size of the window (width and height).
 - **setWindowTitle**(*string title*) : Sets the title of the window.
 - **closeWindow**() : Closes the window.

+## UI
+Functions related to the user interface.

+### Functions
+- int **createFont**(*string fontPath, float height*) : Takes the font's path and the height and returns the font's index.
+- **drawText**(*string text, int fontIndex, float textColorRed, float textColorGreen, float textColorBlue, float x, float y*) : Takes the text to draw, the font's index, the color of the text and its position relative to the window.
+This functions draws text the frame this function is called.

 ## Camera
 Functions related to cameras.
 There is one main camera and a camera list that can contain multiple cameras.